kevinkmkim/Connect-Four-Flip/README.md

 # Connect 4 Flip
 Course Project for CS3110 Data Structures and Functional Programming

 ### Authors
-- Eric Zhang (ezz5)
+- Kevin Kim
-- Kevin Kim (kk946)
+- Pun Chaixanien
-- Matt Salud (mls569)
+- Matt Salud
-- Pun Chaixanien (sc2343)
+- Eric Zhang

 ## Introduction
 This project is a text based game called 'Connect 4 Flip', a variant of Connect 4.
 The difference between Connect 4 is that the player can use a turn to flip the board by 180 degrees instead of placing a tile.
 This will cause gravity to pull all the tiles down and alter the board state.
 A player wins when they have more unique connect fours on the board at a single point.